January 02, 2015

 Because it will be the biggest airport in the world with no fewer than five parallel runways spaced 800m apart so all can be used at the same time, and with the existing Dubai International Airport next to it, it will mean a total airport complex roughly 25 times the size of Sydney's Kingsford Smith.

-With three terminal buildings able to handle 120-million passengers a year by 2020, and 160-million a year by 2030, one terminal of the new Dubai complex will be reserved exclusively for the flights of the UAE's home-carrier Emirates, another for other major international carriers, and the third for low-cost carriers.
+With three terminal buildings able to handle 120 million passengers a year by 2020 and 160 million a year by 2030, one terminal of the new Dubai complex will be reserved exclusively for Emirates, the UAE's home carrier, another for other major international carriers, and the third for low-cost carriers.

 Support Traveloscopy - Support Responsible Travel.